4.8 1700+ Google Reviews

-Standard step flashing is installed between the shingles and a vertical sidewall to prevent water penetration.
+Roofers install step flashing between the shingles and a vertical sidewall to prevent water penetration.
 Specifically, it’s made up of small sections of metal lapped into each shingle separately.
-Where as channel, or continuous flashing is one long piece of metal that is installed under all the shingles.
+Whereas channel, or continuous flashing is one long piece of metal that is installed under all the shingles.

 After the step flashing is installed, the house wrap and siding get installed on top acting as counter flashing.